Chia-Network/chia-dev-guides/guides/crash-course/smart-coins.md

 Incorrect :(
 ```

 This is cool, but we want to avoid hardcoded values when possible.
 This introduces our next concept called _currying_.
-Currying allows us to write a general puzzle that can be used for many different password options.
+Currying allows us to write a generalized program that can be used for many different password options.
 This way, we're not stuck with just a single password of `hello`.
 Let's see how this works in the next section.

-## Intro to Currying
+## Currying Example

 Our goal is to allow more than just the hardcoded password of `hello`.
 In addition to this, we want to hide the password to the best of our ability with hashing (which we will explore in more detail later).